-In recent years there has been much more discussion in the Infosec industry about Purple Teaming.
-The concept behind it is that a team of experts take on the role of both red team and blue team, with an intention of providing a stronger, deeper assurance activity that delivers more value to the organisation.
+In recent years, there has been much more discussion in the Infosec industry about purple teaming.
+Purple teaming is a cybersecurity testing exercise in which a team of experts take on the role of both red team and blue team, with the intention of providing a stronger, deeper assurance activity that delivers more tailored, realistic assurance to the organization being tested.

 The Need For Purple Teaming

 There is increasing recognition that Red Teams and Blue Teams should work together; thus creating a Purple Team.
 This purple team isn’t necessarily a new ‘uber specialized team’, but rather a combination of both existing red team and blue team members coming together.
 It might be regarded more as a process (that engages red and blue together), as opposed to a unique team in its own right.

 The red team should be conducting objectives-based assessments that mimic known and quantifiable threat actors.
 As part of this process, the threat actor’s Tactics, Techniques and Procedures (TTPs) should be known.

 The blue team must educate themselves around these TTPs, and build and configure their detection and response capability in-line with these known approaches.
 For instance, if a threat actor is known to use spear-phishing as part of a campaign, the blue team must ensure that it has the ability to detect and respond to spear-phishing activity.
 It is no use relying on SIEM technology in the hope that it will alert you to a spear-phishing campaign if the mail servers and relays are not configured to log or alert on specific types of mail content.

 If a threat group is known to be trying to exfiltrate sensitive data from a specific industry or market segment, the red team should be attempting to simulate this type of activity.
 As an approach, this might result in the red team compromising an end-user host, with the intent of reusing their credentials to launch further information gathering campaigns across the internal network infrastructure.